 Mucositis: Mucositis care remains focused on palliation of symptoms and efforts to reduce the influence of secondary factors on mucositis.
-The International Society for Oral Oncology has published guidelines for treatment of mucositis.
-Most studies do not demonstrate a prophylactic impact of chlorhexidine on mucositis.
+5,10,12 The International Society for Oral Oncology has published guidelines for treatment of mucositis.
+20 Most studies do not demonstrate a prophylactic impact of chlorhexidine on mucositis.^{7,12}

 Oral mucosal infections: The signs of inflammation and infection may be greatly diminished during neutropenic periods.
-Thus, the clinical appearance of infections may differ significantly from the normal.
-Close monitoring of the oral cavity allows for timely diagnosis and treatment of fungal, viral, and bacterial infections.
+Thus, the clinical appearance of infections may differ significantly from the normal.^{1,10} Close monitoring of the oral cavity allows for timely diagnosis and treatment of fungal, viral, and bacterial infections.
 Prophylaxis with nystatin for fungal infections is not effective.
-Oral cultures and/or biopsies of all suspicious lesions should be done and prophylactic medications should be initiated until more specific therapy can be prescribed.1,5,8-12
+5.21 Oral cultures and/or biopsies of all suspicious lesions should be performed and prophylactic medications should be initiated until more specific therapy can be prescribed.
+1,5,8-12

 Oral bleeding: Oral bleeding occurs due to thrombocytopenia, disturbance of coagulation factors, and damaged vascular integrity.
-Treatment should consist of local approaches (pressure packs, antifibrinolytic rinses, gelatin sponges, etc) and systemic measures (platelet transfusions).
+Treatment should consist of local approaches (eg, pressure packs, antifibrinolytic rinses, gelatin sponges) and systemic measures (eg, platelet transfusions).

-Dental sensitivity/pain: Tooth sensitivity could be related to decreased secretion of saliva during radiation therapy and the lowered salivary pH.
+Dental sensitivity/pain: Tooth sensitivity could be related to decreased secretion of saliva during radiation therapy and the lowered salivary pH.5,8,10

-Xerostomia: Sugar-free chewing gum, candy, sucking tablets, special dentifrices for oral dryness, saliva substitutes, frequent sipping of water, bland oral rinses, and/or oral moisturizers are recommended.8.22 Saliva stimulating drugs are not approved for use in children.
+Xerostomia: Sugar-free chewing gum, candy, sucking tablets, special dentifrices for oral dryness, saliva substitutes, frequent sipping of water, bland oral rinses, and/or oral moisturizers are recommended.^{8,22} Saliva stimulating drugs are not approved for use in children.
 Fluoride rinses and gels are recommended highly for caries prevention.

-Dental and oral care after the cancer therapy is completed (exclusive of HCT)
+Dental and oral care after the cancer therapy is completed (exclusive of HCT) Objectives

-Objectives: The objectives of a dental/oral examination after cancer therapy ends are two-fold:
+The objectives of a dental/oral examination after cancer therapy ends are two-fold: